MithunKumar09/Gen-AI-Powered-Interactive-QA-Bot-with-Docker-Integration/README.md

 ### Backend Setup

 **Navigate to the backend directory**

-bash
-cd "Backend (RAG Model)"
+- cd "Backend (RAG Model)"
-Install the necessary Python packages:
+- Install the necessary Python packages:

-bash
-pip install -r requirements.txt
+- pip install -r requirements.txt
-Set up the environment variables in the .env file as described in the Configuration section.
+- Set up the environment variables in the .env file as described in the Configuration section.

 ### Frontend Setup
 **Navigate to the frontend directory:**

-bash
-cd "Frontend (Interactive QA Bot)"
+- cd "Frontend (Interactive QA Bot)"
-Install the necessary Node.js packages:
+- Install the necessary Node.js packages:

-bash
-npm install
+- npm install

 // *Set up the environment variables in the .env file as described in the Configuration section.*